 November 1 & 2, 2019 – Stevens Point, WI

-Registration: $60.00 – all meals listed in the schedule are included.
-Limited scholarships are available.
+Registration: FREE if you sign up before Tuesday 10/29/19 – all meals listed in the schedule are included.
+Late sign-ups will pay $20/person.
 The conference organizers are volunteers.
-All registration fees and sponsorships are used to pay for meals, travel and lodging for speakers, and the very affordable venue costs.
+Thank you to our sponsors for making this event accessible!
 Free lodging is available on a limited basis for people willing to stay with a friend of Cooperative Point on a couch or in a guest room.
 Click here for further lodging options.
 Free child care will be provided if requested.

 Questions: email Lyn at firstname.lastname@example.org